GAIS: Thirty years of underperformance: 1976–2006

 GAIS was promoted to the second division in 1998 and made it back to Allsvenskan after the season of 1999 by finishing in second place and defeating Kalmar FF in the qualifying round.
 After finishing second to last in the 2000 Allsvenskan the club continued its fall through the second division Superettan in 2001 and was relegated to the third division for the 2002 season.
 From there on things slowed down when GAIS failed to make a quick return during their first season there.
 Then after a hard-fought battle throughout 2003 against local competitors Ljungskile SK GAIS finally ended up winning the series by goal difference.
 In the promotion playoffs to qualify for Superettan the club faced Mjällby AIF and defeated them 2–1 away as well as home.

 The next year GAIS signed Roland Nilsson as head coach, and with him at the lead the club finished in sixth place of the 2004 Superettan.
 During the following season, facing competition from newly relegated AIK and Östers IF, GAIS managed to finish third and got to play Landskrona BoIS in the promotion playoffs to Allsvenskan.
 After beating Landskrona 2–1 at home and drawing them 0–0 in an extremely tight away game, where GAIS forward Wilton Figueiredo got his second yellow card after 30 minutes of play and manager Roland Nilsson substituted defender Kenneth Gustafsson for himself during the last 25 minutes, GAIS finally got to make their return to Allsvenskan.
 There they would spend their next seven seasons but after a strong fifth-place finish in 2011 they ended up in last place and relegated in 2012.
-They have since remained in the swedish second tier.
+They have since remained in the Swedish second tier until 2021 when they dropped out.
+In 2022 GAIS, played in third division only to skyrocket back through the following years and as of 2024 they are back in Allsvenskan.